DataScienceUIBK/TriviaHG/README.md

 |         Bing        |    0.540    |    0.946    |

 ## Entities

-In this folder, there is a JSON file that includes 50,000 entities we used in IQR to find Q1 and Q3 for normalization.
+This folder contains a JSON file comprising 50,000 entities used in IQR to find Q1 and Q3 for normalization.